-We had a first look at GalleryKids! in May, and children can experience a richer and more interactive Gallery Kids! at a, later date when it gets refreshed!
-The date of refresh is not yet confirmed yet.
+We had a first look at GalleryKids! in May, and children can experience a richer and more interactive Gallery Kids! when it gets refreshed!
+We are happy to share more details on the refreshed works!

 Other than newly launched content such as downloadable activities, art-making videos and games that will be available all-year-round, new features include shareability of site content to external sources such as social media platforms and the ability to submit their artworks for display on the GalleryKids! site.

 Kids can now engage in online activities that foster curiosity and creative expression:

 - DIY with Artist Tang Ling Nah – Aspiring Picassos take note!
 Singapore artist Tang Ling Nah, who is known for her charcoal drawings and distinct architectural sensibility, will teach kids how to create interesting artworks by exaggerating the size of elements in this engaging online tutorial.

 - I-Spy Round 6 – Looking for fun things to do together at home?
 Play a fun guessing game inspired by renowned Singapore artist Georgette Chen’s Bananas in a basket artwork that trains observation skills.